 This approach involves creating an Intermediate CA (key and certificate pair) in a system outside of the ArcSight Platform, and then importing it into the ArcSight Platform.
-While this approach does work, it is theoretically less secure than the other approach, because it involves transferring a CA private key between systems, which potentially exposes it to unintended parties.
+While

 Use only one of the two approaches above.

 Using an RE External Communication Certificate Signed by Your Trusted Certificate Authority